erdiozer/erdiozer/README.md

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+-->
+<p>I have analytical thinking skills, analyze various business processes or can offer solutions such as automation systems, web projects, etc. in line with needs.
+I am a software developer who is prone to teamwork, curious about technology and constantly improving himself.</p>

 <h3>🛠 Tech Stack</h3>